devias-io/material-kit-react/README.md

 ## Quick start

 - [Download from Github](https://github.com/devias-io/react-material-dashboard/archive/master.zip) or [Download from Devias](https://devias.io/products/material-react-dashboard) or clone the repo: `git clone https://github.com/devias-io/react-material-dashboard.git`

+- Make sure your NodeJS and npm versions are up to date for `React 16.8.6`

 - Install dependencies: `npm install` or `yarn`